mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitalisation.rst

                                                    text: select some types            # labeling (optional)
                                                    name: type                         # reference to table column (optional)
                                                    options: [1: pub, 2: bar, 3: pool] # definition of the options (key, value)
+                                                   mandatory: true                    # true - field has to be set.
+Else you can't save the object.
+Regular expressions are possible too - see below.
+                                                   mandatoryText: Please chose a type! # define a text that will be displayed if the field is not set.
                                                  - type: input
                                                    text: Abstract
                                                    name: abstract